learningequality/morango/docs/architecture/counters/concepts_and_definitions.rst

 ---------------------
 ``DatabaseMaxCounter`` is an external data structure that is a hashmap with filters as key mapped to a list of (instance ID, counter) pairs.
-These (instance ID, counter) pairs reflect different morango instances that have been synced with before at their respective counters.
+These (instance ID, counter) pairs reflect different Morango instances that have been synced with before at their respective counters.
 To efficiently find out the difference of data between 2 devices, we would like to exchange Database Max Counters.
 As exchanging all this data can be costly and unnecessary, we instead send the